lhinds86/lhinds86/README.md

 ### About Me

-I'm a passionate software developer with experience in relational databases using Mongoose and Django.
+I'm a passionate UI software developer with experience in relational databases using Mongoose and Django.
 I love exploring new technologies and working on challenging and innovative projects.

 - 🔭 I’m currently working on improving my skills in web development.
 - 🌱 I’m currently learning more about cloud computing and DevOps.